 A cutesy bumper sticker (back when cars had bumpers) needlessly proclaimed: God plus one equals a majority.
-As if God needs either.
+As if God needed either.

 But a selfie-nation, obsessed with opinion polls, confuses popularity with morality.
 And statues that bothered no one for a hundred years, this same mob now finds offensive because… well, everyone else thinks so, too.